Electrician Tools

 The first electrical testing tool that I used when I started doing electrical work in the 1960s was a rubber pigtail light bulb socket.
 I still use them today.
 I know I have a LINE and NEUTRAL if the bulb is bright.
 If the bulb is dim, I know it is connected to a LINE and LOAD.

 Some electricians connect two pigtail sockets in series to check 240 volts.
 They do this by connecting the two white leads and using the black leads for testing.
-I have seen a few electricians add insulated alligator clips with longer wires to the pigtails.
+A few electricians added insulated alligator clips with longer wires to the pigtails.

 It is best to use incandescent rough service light bulbs for electrical testing.
 They are more durable than standard light bulbs.
 Halogen bulbs will work also, but they get very hot and can be hazardous if broken.
 Don’t use compact fluorescent or LED light bulbs for this tester.
 The electronic components inside could cause false readings.